 For each institution, you’ll also be asked to say whether it was a selective state school, a non-selective state school, an independent fee-paying school, or another type.
 A ‘selective’ school is one for which entry depends on sitting an exam or test such as the 11-plus.
 You’ll also be asked to give your home postcode in the final year of your secondary education.
 If you prefer not to give an answer, you can leave this field blank.

 Free school meals

-For this question, answer ‘Yes’ if any of your primary or secondary education was in the UK and you were entitled to free school meals at any point during that time.
+For this question, answer ‘Yes’ if any of your secondary education was in the UK and you were entitled to free school meals at any point during that time.

 Education and employment of parents or guardians

-For these questions, you are asked to provide some basic information about whether your parents or guardians completed a degree, and their jobs.
+For these questions, you are asked to provide some basic information about whether your parents or guardians completed any higher education qualifications, and their jobs.
 Examples of each job type are listed in the dropdown menu to help you choose the best fit.